-Monero, on the other hand, has no “pre-set” size limit, but this also means that malicious miners can clog up the system with disproportionately huge blocks.
+Monero uses a free block size mechanism with no “pre-set” size limit.
+However, this also means that malicious miners can clog up the system with disproportionately huge blocks.
 To prevent this from happening, a block reward penalty is built into the system.
 This is how it works:

 Firstly, the median size of the last 100 blocks is taken which is called M100.
 Now suppose the miners mined a new block and it has a particular size which is called “NBS” aka New Block Size.
 If NBS > M100, then the block reward gets reduced in quadratic dependency of how much NBS exceeds M100.

 This means that if NBS is [10%, 50%, 80%, 100%] greater than M100, the block reward gets reduced by [1%, 25%, 64%, 100%].
 Generally, blocks greater than 2*M100 are not allowed, and blocks <= 60kB are always free of any reward penalties.

 Property #4: ASIC (Application Specific Integrated Circuit) Resistant